 Drum Brakes: If you face poor braking on the drum brakes at the rear or front of the bike, you must check for free play of the brake lever or pedal.
-If there is too much of a free play, tighten the bolt as shown in the picture, you must tighten it to a point where the wheels will be able to rotate freely and you would be able to apply maximum pressure.
+If there is too much of a free play, tighten the bolt.
+You must tighten it to a point where the wheels will be able to rotate freely and you would be able to apply maximum pressure.

-Also, If you happen to notice weird metal scraping noises coming from the disc brakes even when you have are not applying the brakes, it’s about time to replace the brake pads, if you continue to ride for over 500 Km’s in this condition, you may end up damaging the discs which can cost quite a lot.
+Also, if you happen to notice weird metal scraping noises coming from the disc brakes even when you have are not applying the brakes, it’s about time to replace the brake pads.
+Don’t ride for long with worn out brake pads as it may cause damage to your disc plate which costs a lot.